 That is why I produce events.
 For me there is something magical that happens when we go somewhere new and connect with people, real people and have real conversations.
 I absolutely LOVE these wonder moments.

 You have two gorgeous children.
 How has becoming a mother changed your perspective on life?

 Becoming a mum changed my life.
 It opened up my creativity and inspired me to think differently about who I am, what legacy I wanted to leave, and how I wanted to create extreme flexibility so I could spend more time with my incredible babies.
 They have motivated me to continue to explore polarity, flexibility, equality, to role model my values, and teach them how to live with a growth mindset.

 You did a ‘reverse maternity leave’ when you were at Commonwealth Bank with your second child.
 Can you explain what reverse maternity leave is and why it worked for you?

 Yes!
 I experimented to see what was possible.
 I had Wired for Wonder coming up and didn’t want to hand over to anyone (selfishly it is such an amazing program), so I spoke to my manager about working flexibly from home after the birth and then taking four months off when Stella was older (and cuter).
-I took her to board meetings, TEDxSydney, TEDxMelbourne, Wired for Wonder – it was so exciting for me to feel like a role model for women, to show them they can mix work and babies and do it their way!
+I took her to board meetings, TEDxSydney, TEDxMelbourne, and Wired for Wonder.
+It was so exciting for me to feel like a role model for women, to show them they can mix work and babies and do it their way!

 You are a big believer of extreme flexibility.
 Why do you encourage other women to experiment to find the real flexibility that works for them?